bobweeink/homepage/docs/docker/smokeping/index.md

 [![smokeping database file in nano](./smokeping-database.png)](./smokeping-database.png)

-Change the step = value to the value you like, I have mine set to 30
+Change the step = value to the value you like, I have mine set to 30.
-Change the pings = value to the value you like, I have mine set to 20
+Change the pings = value to the value you like, I have mine set to 20.
-These value's tell smokeping to send 20 pings every 30 seconds
+These value's tell smokeping to send 20 pings every 30 seconds.

 Save the file in nano with CTRL+O
 Hit Enter